jaywalkerpaz/Grain-Cart-Ticket-Upload/README.md

-Grain Cart Upload
+*Grain Cart Upload*

 For a 4-minute tutorial: https://youtu.be/75wbA9eWlk4

-Description: This tool takes in pasted excel data automatically fills out web elements on a page.
+Description: This tool takes in pasted excel data and automatically fills out web elements.
 This is currently used to bulk-upload tickets for existing customers.

 How it works